fameandpartners/website/doc/content_quality.md

 The Spree::Product UI will update prices on all variants of a product when saving the product (which saves the master variant).

-The callback `push_changed_prices_to_variants` attempts to configure prices on all variants with the same price as the master variant.
+The callback `push_changed_prices_to_variants` attempts to configure the prices on all variants to be the same price as the master variant.

 See: `app/models/spree/variant_decorator.rb`

-### Watch Out!
-> In case we move to having variants with different prices to the master e.g. variants with extra price for extra sizes or explicit variants for custom colours ) this code ensures that it only updates prices which are already the same as the master price.

-> To work around this, you can update the master (CURRENCY) price with the price of the other variants, then update the master to the new price.
-This will get all variant prices in-sync, then set the prices correctly.